apache/sedona/docs/tutorial/sql.md

 		.save(geoparquetoutputlocation + "/GeoParquet_File_Name.parquet")
 ```

+You can find the projjson string of a specific CRS from here: https://epsg.io/ (click the JSON option at the bottom of the page).
+You can also customize your projjson string as needed.

+Please note that Sedona currently cannot set/get a projjson string to/from a CRS.
+Its geoparquet reader will ignore the projjson metadata and you will have to set your CRS via [`ST_SetSRID`](../api/sql/Function.md#st_setsrid) after reading the file.
+Its geoparquet writer will not leverage the SRID field of a geometry so you will have to always set the `geoparquet.crs` option manually when writing the file, if you want to write a meaningful CRS field.

+Due to the same reason, Sedona geoparquet reader and writer do NOT check the axis order (lon/lat or lat/lon) and assume they are handled by the users themselves when writing / reading the files.
+You can always use [`ST_FlipCoordinates`](../api/sql/Function.md#st_flipcoordinates) to swap the axis order of your geometries.

 ## Sort then Save GeoParquet

 To maximize the performance of Sedona GeoParquet filter pushdown, we suggest that you sort the data by their geohash values (see [ST_GeoHash](../../api/sql/Function/#st_geohash)) and then save as a GeoParquet file.
 An example is as follows: